logrishi/sd-react-v2/PROJECT_DOCUMENTATION.md

 ### Overview

-The project includes a simple navigation utility that works with TanStack Router, allowing for easy navigation both inside and outside of React functional components.
+The project includes a simple navigation utility that works with React Router, allowing for easy navigation both inside and outside of React functional components.

 ### Usage